aaronalbinson/fresh/src/pages/how-to-enter.md

       will be announcing the winners on the same day, live from our website.

-      – Each submission is £100+vat and if you pay for five entries, you get the sixth for free.
+      – Each submission is £100 + VAT and if you pay for five entries, you get the sixth for free.
 Once you have completed all emails please ensure you pay online via BACS to Cloud 9 Event Management Ltd (Fresh’s Holding Company) Sort Code 40-35-19 Account No 91441485.
 VAT Receipts will be issued for all payments.
     type: text
 ---